 The good news is that wage garnishment orders generally do not reach self-employment earnings, or income received as an independent contractor.
 The bad news is that federal and state laws aimed at protecting employees from excessive wage garnishment don’t protect non-wage earnings from garnishment orders.

-Technical definitions of wages, earnings, employer, and employee all come into play, as does the distinction between an employee and an independent contractor.
+Technical definitions of wages, earnings, employer, and employee all come into play, as does the distinction between an employee and an independent contractor (self employed).
+Here, we’ll look at wage garnishment for the self employed.

 Basics – Wage Garnishment Orders